seananderson/metafolio/inst/ms/ms.md

 \begin{figure}[htbp]
 \centering
 \includegraphics[width=4.0in]{../examples/spatial-arma-sim.pdf}
-\caption{The components of an example metapopulation simulation.
-We show, from top to bottom, the environmental signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, stock-recruit residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
+\caption{[TODO clean up a bit - especially estimated b y-axes] The components of an example metapopulation simulation.
+We show, from top to bottom, the environmental signal, the resulting productivity parameter (Ricker $a$), the salmon returns, fisheries catch, salmon escapement, salmon straying from their natal streams, salmon joining from other streams, spawner-return residuals on a log scale, and the estimated $a$ and $b$ parameters in the fitted Ricker curve.
 The colored lines indicate populations that thrive at low (cool colours) to high (warm colours) environmental values.}
 \label{f:sp-eg}
 \end{figure}
 \clearpage